By Colin Ryan

 $169,675 | TBD |

 The entry-level i7 eDrive50 has a single electric motor driving the rear wheels to the tune of 449 horsepower and 479 lb-ft of torque.
 The i7 xDrive60 enjoys 536 hp and 549 lb-ft of torque.
 The M70 xDrive comes with an awesome 650 hp and 748 lb-ft of torque — or a temporary 811 lb-ft when using M Sport Boost or Launch Control.
-These latter two variants have all-wheel drive (AWD) as standard.
+These latter two variants have all-wheel drive as standard.

-Given the size and weight of the BMW i7, it has impressive acceleration, zipping from a standstill to 60 mph in 5.3 seconds, 4.5 seconds, or an “Are you kidding us?”
-3.5 seconds in the M70.
 Such is the joy of electric motors.
-They play into BMW’s metaphorical hands by being able to generate a lot of power, yet do so almost silently — which is a perfect combination for a luxury vehicle.
+They play into BMW’s metaphorical hands by being able to generate a lot of power, yet do so almost silently, which is a perfect combination for a luxury vehicle.
 Acceleration is remarkably swift yet serene.
 Those driving talents are amplified in the 650-hp i7 M70 xDrive.

-We’ve always contended that the BMW 7 Series is one of the most enjoyable large luxury sedans from the vantage point of the driver’s seat.
+We’ve always contended that the BMW 7 Series (reviewed separately) is one of the most enjoyable large luxury sedans from the vantage point of the driver’s seat.
 Even though this closely related i7 electric sedan is big for the class and weighs about three tons, we still notice that same appeal.
 BMW has made the i7 feel a lot more agile than its specifications might imply.
-While remaining supremely comfortable, of course.
-We’ve absolutely loved driving this variant, regardless of how much power we might or might not have used during our time behind the wheel.
-Every mile is a reminder of how good BMW is at tuning suspensions and calibrating throttle response.
-And the i7 has an extra trick up its sleeve in the form of one-pedal driving.
+While still remaining supremely comfortable, of course.

-The BMW i7’s cabin is sure to meet or, more likely, exceed anyone’s expectations of a flagship luxury sedan.
+The BMW i7’s cabin is sure to meet or more likely exceed anyone’s expectations of a flagship luxury sedan.
 The designs and technology are all state-of-the-art.
-The interior space is generous.
+Interior space is generous.
 And we’ve found the seats to be extraordinarily comfortable.
 Extended Merino leather upholstery and oak trim come as standard.
-With the BMW Individual Composition program, buyers can tailor the interior to their liking.
-There’s a choice of six colors for the leather, and interior trim options range from carbon fiber to four types of wood.
-For those who prefer to be chauffeured, an optional Luxury Rear Seating package upgrades the back seats with ventilation and massaging functions.
-And goodness, those headrests are pillowy.

-Compared with other large luxury sedans, the BMW i7 is big.
-It’s about a foot longer than the Mercedes-EQ EQS Sedan and the Tesla Model S. The i7 M70 xDrive comes with various aerodynamic additions, a lot of black touches, the option of an illuminated grille, Frozen matte finishes, and a pair of two-tone color combinations.
-One combo is the Aventurin Red Metallic lower section with a Black Sapphire Metallic roof, hood, and trunk lid.
-The other replaces the black paint with an Oxide Grey Metallic.
+The i7 M70 xDrive comes with various aerodynamic additions, a lot of black touches, the option of an illuminated grille, Frozen matte finishes, and eight two-tone color combinations.
+One such combo is the Liquid Copper lower section with a Black Sapphire Metallic roof, hood, and trunk lid.

 Panoramic Sky Lounge LED Roof